Coats

 Details on how our 2018 sustainability reporting is aligned to the reporting elements and the required indicators of the GRI Standards Reporting Criteria, Core option can be downloaded

-The statement takes account of UK Government guidance1, was approved by Coats Group plc Board of Directors on 2 March 2021 and is applicable to all Coats business units and subsidiary companies.
+This statement has been approved by the Coats Group plc Board of Directors on 17 May 2023 and is applicable to all Coats business units and subsidiary companies.